ShayanDodge/ShayanDodge/README.md

 I work at the intersection of **physics** and **artificial intelligence**, developing advanced computational frameworks that combine high-fidelity numerical solvers with modern machine learning.

+> ⚡ Bridging first-principles physics and artificial intelligence for next-generation electromagnetic systems.

 ---

 ## 🔬 Research Areas